m0lentum/molentum.github.io/content/notes/stuff-i-liked-in-2025/index.md

 This is the 2025 edition of my "good stuff" list, where this time I'm collecting things over time as I experience them.
-Metal albums, books, and games I've enjoyed so far in 2025, with the music restricted to new releases.
+Metal records, books, and games I've enjoyed so far in 2025, with the music restricted to new releases.

 <!-- more -->